 - Create a view to filter tickets based on skills, so the agent can focus on the ones they are best qualified to answer.

-Skill metrics in Explore
+About skill metrics for reporting in Explore

 For more information, see Metrics and attributes for Zendesk Support.